shagu/ShaguTweaks/README.md

   *Makes all nameplates honor the UI-Scale setting.*

 - **Sell Junk**
-  *Adds a "Sell Junk" button to every merchant window, that sells all grey items.*
+  *Adds a “Sell Junk” button to every merchant window, that sells all grey items.*

 - **Social Colors**
   *Show class colors in Who, Guild, Friends and Chat.*